How effective delays shape oscillatory dynamics in neuronal networks: The rate model with fixed time delay

-In presenting Eq.\ref{eq:rate} we have relied on the heuristic physiological motivation first put forth in \cite{wilson72}.
-Nonetheless, as a phenomenological model, the terms and parameters in Eq.\ref{eq:rate} may have alternative and equally plausible interpretations.
+In presenting Eq.(\ref{eq:rate}) we have relied on the heuristic physiological motivation first put forth in \cite{wilson72}.
+Nonetheless, as a phenomenological model, the terms and parameters in Eq.(\ref{eq:rate}) may have alternative and equally plausible interpretations.
 Indeed, the variable $r$ is often thought of as the firing rate as opposed to the fraction of active cells, in which case the function $\Phi(I)$ can be thought of as the transfer function or fI curve of a cell.

-Experimentally this function has been found to be well approximated by a power-law nonlinearity with a power greater than one \cite{miller02,hansel02}.
+Experimentally the function $\Phi(I)$ has been found to be well approximated by a power-law nonlinearity with a power greater than one \cite{miller02,hansel02}.
 Modeling studies show that the same nonlinearity applies to integrate-and-fire neurons and conductance based neurons driven by noisy inputs \cite{hansel02}.
-Therefore it may be that such a choice of $\Phi $ leads to better agreement of Eq.\ref{eq:rate} with networks of spiking neurons and hence with actual neuronal activity.
-More fundamentally, we may ask if choosing $\Phi$ as a sigmoid or a power law qualitatively alters the dynamical states arising in Eq.\ref{eq:rate}.
+Therefore it may be that such a choice of $\Phi $ leads to better agreement of Eq.(\ref{eq:rate}) with networks of spiking neurons and hence with actual neuronal activity.
+More fundamentally, we may ask if choosing $\Phi$ as a sigmoid or a power law qualitatively alters the dynamical states arising in Eq.(\ref{eq:rate}).
 This is precisely why we choose here not to impose restrictions on $\Phi$ but rather conduct an analysis valid for any $\Phi$.
 How the choice of $\Phi$ affects the generation of oscillations and waves is an issue we will return to in the corresponding sections of this paper.